xiaoyusilen/realtime-fetch/README.md

 # TBD
 - Add func `SendToAPI()`
   - Get data from channel then send a request to a Restful API
-- Add time judge in `FetchRealData` to filter unchanged data at time interval.
+- Add time judge in `FetchRealData` to filter unchanged data at time interval
+- Add graceful shutdown maybe

 # Nonsense
 Nothing.
 Thx~